William Gladstone Steel

 William Gladstone Steel (September 7, 1854 – October 21, 1934) was an American journalist who was known for campaigning for 17 years for the United States Congress to designate Crater Lake as a National Park.
-Steel is from Ohio, and worked in the newspaper business before becoming a mail carrier.
+Steel was from Ohio, and worked in the newspaper business before becoming a mail carrier.

 Early life

 William Steel was born on September 7, 1854, in Stafford, Ohio, to Elizabeth Lawrie and William Steel, Scottish-born abolitionists who were active in the Underground Railroad.
 Steel's brother, George A. Steel, became Oregon State Treasurer.
 His sister, Jane, attended St. Mary's School in Medford, Oregon.

 On March 25, 1868 the Steel family moved from Pittsburgh, Pennsylvania to a farm near Oswego, Kansas.
 While a schoolboy in Kansas, in May 1870, Steel read an article, in the newspaper wrapping his lunch, about the discovery of Crater Lake.

 Crater Lake

 Steel first visited Crater Lake in 1885, traveling by railroad and then stagecoach to Fort Klamath.
 He then walked 20 miles, arriving at the lake on August 15, 1885.
 Steel published an article describing his reactions as he viewed the lake for the first time in the March 1886 issue of West Shore magazine.

 Steel was a member of the Portland Alpine Club, the first alpine club in the West, and then helped found Mazamas after the Portland Alpine Club folded.